George McElroy: Death in action

 McElroy's continued apparent disregard for his own safety when flying and fighting could have only one end.
 On 31 July 1918, he reported destroying a Hannover C for his 47th victory.
 He then set out again.
 He failed to return from this flight and was posted missing.
 Later it was learned that McElroy had been killed by ground fire.
 He was 25 years old.

 McElroy would receive the Distinguished Flying Cross posthumously on 3 August, citing his shooting down 35 aeroplanes and three observation balloons.
-The Bar would arrive still later, on 21 September, and would laud his low-level attacks.
+The Bar would arrive later, on 21 September, and would laud his low-level attacks.
 In summary, he shot down four enemy aircraft in flames and destroyed 23 others, one of which he shared destroyed with other pilots.
 He drove down 16 enemy aircraft "out of control" and out of the fight; in one of those cases, it was a shared success.
 He also destroyed three balloons.

 McElroy is interred in Plot I.C.1 at the Laventie Military Cemetery in La Gorgue, northern France.